jimfleming/recurrent-entity-networks/README.md

 # Recurrent Entity Networks

 This repository contains an independent TensorFlow implementation of recurrent entity networks from [Tracking the World State with
 Recurrent Entity Networks](https://openreview.net/forum?id=rJTKKKqeg).
-Thanks to Mikael Henaff for their help and answering questions about their paper over Thanksgiving break. :)
+This is the first method to solve all of the bAbI tasks using 10k training examples.
+Thanks to Mikael Henaff for answering questions about their paper over Thanksgiving break. :)

 ![Diagram of recurrent entity network](images/diagram.png)